The Prometheus Scholarship

-It is required/mandatory that all scholars annually apply for federal and state aid by filing both the Free Application for Federal Student Aid (FAFSA), NYS Tuition Assistance Application (TAP) and other required forms by the published recommended deadlines.
+It is encouraged that all scholars annually apply for federal and state aid by filing both the Free Application for Federal Student Aid (FAFSA), NYS Tuition Assistance Application (TAP) and other required forms by the published recommended deadlines.

 Coordination with Other Financial Aid

 In no case may a student's total aid exceed the cost of attendance figure as calculated by the Financial Aid Office.
 In addition, if federal self-help aid (federal loans or work-study employment) is received, total aid may not exceed the student's documented financial need as displayed on the student's financial aid award letter.
 If an overaward does occur, it will be necessary to reduce offered aid by first reducing federal self-help aid (loans or employment) and then reducing the Prometheus Scholarship if necessary.
 Receipt of additional aid after the initial award letter has been sent may result in an aid adjustment.